Immigration to Romania: Africans

-In addition to Asia, some workers are from Maghreb, from the Horn of Africa, including Sudan (often working in agriculture), and from neighboring Eastern European countries.
-Many workers are from Turkey.

-Overall, in 2021, the top countries for sending guest workers were Nepal, Turkey, Bangladesh, Sri Lanka, India, Pakistan, Vietnam, Morocco, Republic of Moldova.
-In 2022, the top countries were Bangladesh, Nepal, Pakistan, Sri Lanka, India, Turkey, Egypt, Morocco and Vietnam.

 Refugees

 Historically, refugees to Romania have included Armenians who fled the Ottoman Empire due to the Armenian genocide in 1915, Greeks who fled persecution after the Greek Civil War and during the Greek military junta of 1967–74, Koreans who fled the Korean War and Chileans fleeing the Military dictatorship of Chile (1973–90).

 Since entering the EU, Romania has also been subject to the migration and asylum policy of the European Union.
-Romania has, in particular, received refugees from Iraq, Syria and Ukraine.
+Romania has, in particular, received refugees from Iraq, Syria, Afghanistan and Ukraine, but also from Somalia, Yemen and Venezuela.

 In 2020, most asylum applicants were from Afghanistan, Syria, Bangladesh, Iraq, Iran, Somalia, Pakistan, Yemen and Eritrea.

+In 2023, most asylum applicants were from Bangladesh, Syria, Pakistan, Nepal and Sri Lanka.

 Statistics

 Estimate immigrants to Romania (as of mid 2020, including refugees):